-10 Memorable Dr. Seuss Quotes About His Work
+10 Memorable Dr. Seuss Quotes for His Birthday

 1. On how a childless person could write so well for kids: "You make 'em, I amuse 'em."